Settings that relate to the global upload area and let you control where files are stored.

 Configuring user upload to specific archives

 If you would like precise control of which archives users be able to upload to, you can enable upload on a per-archive basis.
-This will allow users to upload files to specific archives based on their access rights, and you can enforce different metadata governance in different archives by using metadata sets with different field requirements.
+This allows users to upload files to specific archives based on their access rights, and you can enforce different metadata governance in different archives by using metadata sets with different field requirements.

 When configuring an archive, you can add a user or a whole group to the access list and assign the Upload permission.